 But this is not your typical war story.
 It is a story about men who did not come home to a hero’s welcome, and whose bravery and sacrifice went largely unrecognized.
 And, above all, it is a tale of friendship and camaraderie, which might be the only cure for the emotional wounds of war.

 Yochai Maital produced, scored and sound-designed the episode.
 Mishy Harman edited it.
 Sela Waisblum created the mix.
 Thanks to the Friendship and Heritage Foundation, an NGO set up by the survivors of Tell Saki to commemorate their fallen friends.
-Thanks also to Aviram Barkai, Moshe Givati, Dan Almagor, Dan Carlin’s Hardcore History, Hallie Lerman, Reuven Gal, Boaz Dekel, Suri Krieger, Sharon Rapaport, Abe Rabinovich, and Ya’akov Seh Lavan for his help in fact-checking this story.
+Thanks also to Aviram Barkai, Moshe Givati, Dan Almagor, Dan Carlin’s Hardcore History, Hallie Lerman, Reuven Gal, Boaz Dekel, Suri Krieger, Daniel Jankovich, Sharon Rapaport, Abe Rabinovich, and Ya’akov Seh Lavan for his help in fact-checking this story.
 Ya’akov also leads tours of Tell Saki and runs an escape room experience on the mound.
 Much of the music in the episode is by Leat Sabbah, with additional music by Jorge Mejia, Doug Maxwell and Yochai Maital.
 The end song, Adaber Itcha (I Shall Talk to You), is sung by Chava Alberstein.
 Its lyrics were written by Rachel Shapira, and its music by Alona Turel.